lucia-auth/lucia/documentation/src/pages/upgrade-v3/index.md

 });
 ```

-Here's the full updated configuration.
+Here's the fully updated configuration for reference. `middleware` and `csrfProtection` has been removed.

 ```ts
 import { Lucia, TimeSpan } from "lucia";